 This yummy cake is an excellent coffee cake.
 The cake itself has a moist, slightly dense crumb like you’d expect from a breakfast cake.

 It’s almost like a shortcake cake with thick batter and good rise.
-The sliced apples retain just bit of crunch and the topping adds a little crunch as well.
+The sliced apples retain just bit of crunch and the buttery crumb topping adds a little crunch as well.

 The contrast in texture and light flavor will have you clamoring for another slice.
-Plus it is fun to serve something to my little guy that is 3xgreat-grandma made.
+Plus it is fun to serve something to my little guy that his 3xgreat-grandma made.
 That is a lot of greats!

-Update: I originally made this recipe very early in 2015.
+Update: I originally shared this recipe very early in 2015.
 In fact it was during the first month of collecting and sharing recipes.